 HTA is partnering with Howard Community College and Pass IT On to train workers to fill high need roles at University of Maryland Medical Center.
-Partners are developing curriculum to launch this training and certification programming in March 2022 for underemployed and unemployed workers.
+Partners developed curriculum to launch this training and certification programming for underemployed and unemployed workers.
 The program will focus on technology literacy, patient intake, active listening, teaming, and career success skills.

 Advising and Mentoring Innovators and Entrepreneurs